influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.5/concepts/tsi.md

 ### Time series data store

-The TSM engine that we built in 2015 and 2016 was an effort to solve the first part of this problem: getting maximum throughput, compression, and query speed for the raw time series data.
+The TSM engine that InfluxData built in 2015 and continued woerking on in 2016 was an effort to solve the first problem: getting maximum throughput, compression, and query speed for raw time series data.
 Up until now the inverted index was an in-memory data structure that was built during startup of the database based on the data in TSM.
 This meant that for every measurement, tag key/value pair, and field name there was a lookup table in memory to map those bits of metadata to an underlying time series.
 For users with a high number ephemeral series they’d see their memory utilization go up and up as new time series got created.
 Further, startup times would increase as all that data would have to be loaded onto the heap at start time.

 ### Time series index (TSI)